cmoa/teenie-harris-data-tool/README.md

 # Teenie Harris Data Tool

 Scripts and data created for Carnegie Museum of Art's Teenie Harris Archive.
 Natural langauge processing, computer vision, web scraping, and geocoding were implemented in order to improve the Teenie Harris Archive metadata.
+An electron app prototype was developed in order to assist archivists in reviewing the computed data.

 ## Data Processing